 Your studies will be underpinned by the latest research undertaken by the University’s Centre for Supply Chain Operation and Procurement Excellence and the Procurement Best Practice Academy.
 Many of our teaching staff are actively involved with our commercial and research centres and work closely with industry conducting research and consultancy.
 For you, this means you will be taught by academics who are at the forefront of their specialist field.

 You will usually have to complete coursework as you progress, and normally sit exams at the end of each academic year.
 No module will have 100% examinations.

-This degree is accredited by the Chartered Institute of Procurement and Supply.
+Our Logistics and Supply Chain Management degree is accredited by the Chartered Institute of Procurement and Supply.

 A year out on work placement, undertaking an internship as part of your course, or studying abroad is another great boost to your CV which can help you stand out from the crowd.
 Whether it’s studying abroad or gaining work experience, our experienced team will help you find a placement, in an area that interests you.
 You can spend up to a year in one of a range of local, national or international organisations or join a number of partner institutions across that world that provide access to study opportunities.

 During your logistics and supply chain management degree you will be given plenty of opportunities to boost your CV in readiness for potential employers.
 This includes the chance to undertake a work placement following the second year of your studies in an established and reputable company.
 Typical placements include GE Aviation, Intel, Proxima, Lockheed Martin and GlaxoSmithKline.